rudenkornk/cpp_image/readme.md

 ```
 See also https://github.com/rudenkornk/docker_ci#2-use-it-in-github-actions

-### 3. Use scripts from this repository to setup your own system:
+### 3. Use scripts from this repository to setup your own system

 ```bash
 # Ask system administrator to install necessary packages